 District 6 Report: Stephanie S. that there are 14 Al-Anon meeting (12 active) and 1 Alateen.
 Two Al-Anon meetings closed due to Covid and Alateen has low attendance.
 Four groups do not have GRs, but do have active Alternate GRs or a contact person.
 Her district has prepared their annual budget and it will be voted upon at their January district meeting.
 They would also like to hold another workshop, but no one has stepped forward to lead.
 District openings include: Secretary, Treasurer and PO coordinator (1 year remaining)

 District 7 Report: new DR, Bob M., reported that they have 12 Al-Anon meetings, although only seven have GRs.
 8 are face to face, 3 on Zoom, 1 is teleconferenced, and Thursday night Kent is closed.
 He mentioned that the Seymour (district 4) meeting that split and moved to Oxford (district 7) would like to remain part of district 4.
-He went on to mention the Oxford meeting from District 7 that is now in District 4 and would like to remain there.
 [This discussion was tabled at the December 2021 meeting.]

 Concept 6: Justice K. shared her understanding of Concept 6.
 She believed that service in Al-Anon requires members to delegate workloads and to trust others to carry out that charge.